What is Clinical Somatic Therapy and what conditions can it help?

 Clinical Somatic Therapy is a re-patterning process, and as such, it requires repetition to re-build patterns.
 To retain your brain and maximise the benefits, it is important to come for a short series of 60-minute sessions.

 These sessions re-pattern your muscles over a period, so the brain learns how to relax properly and reset overly tight muscles.
+You will also be taught the exercises to continue at home.
 The goal is to provide you with the necessary tools to improve your posture, movement and function on your own, so you can return to a state of personal comfort.

 Training and Certification

 For those interested in learning more and potentially becoming a practitioner, formal training in anatomy, physiology, kinesiology, neurophysiology, diagnostic and clinical techniques specific to Somatics, takes three years.
-During this time, practical application of the skills learned is scheduled, in addition to professional and personal study.
+Practical application of the skills learned, professional and personal study are incorporated.

-The fourth module studies how the spinal-pelvic centre affects the extremities and how the extremities change the spinal-pelvic centre and the techniques learned address disorders of the extremities, such as frozen shoulder, tendonitis, carpal tunnel, temporomandibular joint (TMJ) syndrome, as well as pain and functional issues involving the hips, knees and feet.
+The fourth module studies how the spinal-pelvic centre affects the extremities and how the extremities change the spinal-pelvic centre.
+The techniques learned address disorders of the extremities, such as frozen shoulder, tendonitis, carpal tunnel, temporomandibular joint (TMJ) syndrome, as well as pain and functional issues involving the hips, knees and feet.

-The final model is an overview and integration of the previous somatic techniques, with further studies of gait and physical education to improve mobility, balance and reduce pain.
+The fifth and final model is an overview and integration of the previous somatic techniques, with further studies of gait and physical education to improve mobility, balance and reduce pain.

 To achieve certification, students complete an exam (70% pass rate) and write two papers giving best-and worst-case studies.
 Students then prepare the final paper on the somatic and peripheral nervous systems and how these relate to professional practice.
 Once certified, ongoing education is still necessary to gain new knowledge and maintain professional standards.